TanVD/konfy/README.md

 Konfy supports plenty of formats with corresponding providers:
 * Environment variables (out of the box) - support of environment variables
 * System properties (out of the box) - support of system properties
-* JNDI string resources (out of the box) - support of string variables in `env` context
+* JNDI resources (out of the box) - support of JNDI resources in different contexts
+* Property files (out of the box) - support of properties files
 * TOML (konfy-toml) - support of TOML
 * SSM (konfy-ssm) - support of AWS Simple System Manager parameters
 * KeePass (konfy-keepass) - support of parameters storing in a kdbx encrypted files